jegendron/Efficacy-of-Location-level-Fixed-Effects-in-Experimental-Economics/README.md

 # Efficacy-of-Location-level-Fixed-Effects-in-Experimental-Economics

->Note: This repository corresponds to the following pre-print: (TO FILL: Insert arXiv link)
+>Note: This repository corresponds to one of my working papers

 ### What the R Code Does
 - Simulates data with heterogeneity in **location**